List of demons in the Ars Goetia

-The demons' names (given below) are taken from the Ars Goetia, which differs in terms of number and ranking from the Pseudomonarchia Daemonum of Johann Weyer.
+In this article, the demons' names are taken from the goetic grimoire Ars Goetia, which differs in terms of number and ranking from the Pseudomonarchia Daemonum of Johann Weyer.
 As a result of multiple translations, there are multiple spellings for some of the names, explained in more detail in the articles concerning them.
 The sole demon which appears in Pseudomonarchia Daemonum but not in the Ars Goetia is Pruflas.
+Each ranking represents association with one of the traditional astrological planets; kings with the Sun, marquises with the Moon, presidents with Mercury, dukes with Venus, earls with Mars, princes with Jupiter, and the sole knight with Saturn.

-The 72 Angels of the Shem Hamephorash are considered the opposite and balancing force against these demons.
+The 72 angels of the Shem HaMephorash are considered to be opposite and balancing forces against these fallen angels.